The Wenatchee Valley College (WVC) Medical Assistant (MA) Program is a fall-start, 4-quarter program.

 Attach a copy of your current Healthcare Provider CPR card.

-Successful applicants will receive an acceptance letter (by late July) and a packet from the Allied Health Department detailing these next steps.
+Successful applicants will receive a packet from the Allied Health Department detailing these next steps.
 DO NOT include these items with the application.

 Pay a $50, non-refundable, acceptance fee.